parachvte/luban-print-settings-docs/EN/model_structure_optimization/min_odd_wall_line_width.md

 Minimum Odd Wall Line Width
 ====
-When printing thin pieces, Cura adjusts the width of wall lines to fit the exact width of the model.
-Cura can also decide to use fewer wall lines instead.
-This setting is the threshold at which Cura will remove a line in the centre.
+When printing thin pieces, Luban adjusts the width of wall lines to fit the exact width of the model.
+Luban can also decide to use fewer wall lines instead.
+This setting is the threshold at which Luban will remove a line in the centre.
 It can be adjusted separately from the [threshold at which the middle two lines combine](min_even_wall_line_width.md).

 <!--screenshot {
 "image_path": "min_wall_line_width_0_34.png",